 On 28th April 1992, the Crown Prince died, and his family took him to Saudi Arabia for burial beside his uncle, King Idris, in the al-Baqi Cemetery in Medina.
 His son, Prince Mohammed was left as his successor and head of the family.

 Prince Mohammed and his brothers carried the responsibility for the affairs of the family at a young age and had to work hard to contribute to support the family which the revolutionaries had besieged and persecuted.
 In the early eighties, he started working in the Libyan Ministry of Agriculture where his character of honesty and high ethics revealed itself, just as it did through the earlier suffering, the cruel life experiences, a result of the upbringing of a respectable family; the Senussi family from his father, and the Bakir family from his mother, daughter of a man of knowledge, statesman, professor, and scholar, Sheikh Tahir Bakir.
 From within this large house and amid this noble family Prince Mohammed emerged, a gentle man, friendly, decent and noble, having wide ranging relationships and friendships with the most distinguished Libyans.
-He was a lover of sports such as horse riding, mountain climbing and swimming.
+He was a lover of sports such as horse riding and swimming.

 Prince Mohammed said: “I don’t like to see injustice and I hate people being harmed, the misery and suffering of others hurts me.
 This goes back to my harsh experiences and the events that happened to my family at the hands of the revolutionaries and the authoritarians”.
 Prince Mohammed stressed that “all people must live with dignity and must not treat each other unjustly or violate the lives of others”.